 - 1. Seek MS Degree waiver: Each student seeking to waive the MS degree requirement should consult with their primary mentor to discuss this option.
 If both mentor and student agree, the student should complete the MS Degree Waiver form (https://psychology.gatech.edu/graduate-student-forms) and submit this form to the Graduate Coordinator. - 2.
-Research topic selection: The student, together with his/her Advisor, should choose a research topic.
-The student should then begin their independent study by conducting a literature review of the topic area and prepare a written draft of the research project.
-This draft generally also includes a preliminary experimental methodology and design. - 3.
-Forming a committee: The student who receives a MS Degree waiver must still form a department committee for the purposes of tracking and assisting the student with their research development and progress.
+Research topic selection: The student, together with his/her Advisor, should choose a research topic and begin their independent research. - 3.
+Forming a committee: The student who seeks an MS Degree waiver must still form a department committee for the purposes of tracking and assisting the student with their research development and progress.
 Together with his/her Advisor, the student will select members for a student progress committee.
 This committee will normally be made up of three faculty members from the School of Psychology or two members from Psychology and a third member from another School within the Institute or a scientific scholar not affiliated with Georgia Tech.
-For Engineering Psychology, the committee chair must be Final approval of the committees rests with the School Chair or the Chair's representative. - 4.
-Committee Meetings and Purpose of the Committee.
+For Engineering Psychology, the committee chair must be

+Final approval of the committees rests with the School Chair or the Graduate Chair.

+4. Committee Meetings and Purpose of the Committee.
 For the student not completing the MS degree, the committee will meet once per year to review the student's research development and progress.
 Following the completion of the student's research project(s), the committee will meet again to approve the body and scope of work as having been substantial and important.
-The successful completion of a body of independent research as judged by the committee will allow the student to advance to toward completing the Preliminary/Qualifying Exams (Milestone 2; see below)
+The successful completion of a body of independent research as judged by the committee and the completion of necessary coursework will allow the student to advance to toward completing the Preliminary/Qualifying Exams (Milestone 2; see below).